MyBell VA cover

 Support delays drive frustration and churn

-• Long wait times (hours) were unacceptable—customers would abandon or churn
+• Long wait times (hours) were unacceptable, customers would abandon

 • New customers needed guided onboarding to set up services correctly